Data Types

 Uses:

-- Position in pixel maps
+- Position in position maps

 - UV coordinates